-My current PhD students are: Fuad Mohammed (The Arabic dialect of Hit, Iraq), Safiyah Abu Helayel (The Arabic dialect of al-Ahsa, Saudi Arabia), Roberta Morano (Reinhardts Omani Arabic a century later: A comparative grammar of the dialect of the al-Awabi district), Giuliano Castagna (The grammaticalization of definiteness markers in Modern South Arabian languages: a fieldwork and corpus based analysis), Hamood Al Rumhi (Traditional Arab phonetic scholarship and contemporary phonetic studies: A comparative approach), Sameer Olimat (Translations of euphemism in the Holy Quran: A corpus-based approach), Rakan al-Zamel (the phonology and the morphology of the Bani Khalid dialect, Jordan), Kamela al-Barami (language revitalisation through media: The case of Jibbali/Shehret), Jawharah Alasmari (a comparative analysis of the Arabic and English verb systems)
+My current PhD students are: Fuad Mohammed (The Arabic dialect of Hit, Iraq), Roberta Morano (Reinhardts Omani Arabic a century later: A comparative grammar of the dialect of the al-Awabi district), Giuliano Castagna (The grammaticalization of definiteness markers in Modern South Arabian languages: a fieldwork and corpus based analysis), Sameer Olimat (Translations of euphemism in the Holy Quran: A corpus-based approach), Rakan al-Zamel (the phonology and the morphology of the Bani Khalid dialect, Jordan), Kamela al-Barami (language revitalisation through media: The case of Jibbali/Shehret), Jawharah Alasmari (a comparative analysis of the Arabic and English verb systems)

 Recently completed supervisions

 Dr John Peate completed his PhD on A construction grammar approach to spatial prepositions in Modern Standard Arabic in 2012.
-He is currently working for the BBC Arabic service in London.
 Dr Abdallah al-Shdaifat completed his PhD on Arabic nominal morphology in December 2014.
 The following students completed their PhDs in 2015: Dr Gerry Howley on Acquisition of Manchester dialect features by Romani migrants; Dr Bassil Almashaqba on The phonology and morphology of the Arabic dialect spoken in Wadi Ram, Jordan; and Dr Anas Hneety on The phonology and morphology of the Arabic dialect spoken in Wadi Mousa, Jordan.
 Mohammad Nour Yousef Abu Guba completed his PhD in 2016 on Arabic loanword phonology.